chi-net/chipanel/README.md

 ## LICENSE

-All of these project licnesed with GPL-3.
+All of these project licensed with GPL-3.